LCBOWER33/StegoScan/README.md

 # Future Enhancements - Anticipated completion date: May 2025

-Create GUI implentation if no commandline arguments are supplied.
+Create GUI implementation if no command-line arguments are supplied.

-Expand test suite to include Strings, Exiftool, StegSeek, WavSteg, OpenPuff, and Stegcracker.
+Expand the test suite to include Strings, Exiftool, StegSeek, WavSteg, OpenPuff, and Stegcracker.

-Expand to a web crawler and allow for diffrent search depths.
+Expand to a web crawler and allow for different search depths.

 Expand malware analysis with more YARA rules.